-Dignity at Work
+Dignity at work

 We promote and support a culture of dignity, respect and equality.
-We have a Dignity at Work Policy and provide training and support to employees.
+We have a Dignity at Work Policy and all employees and managers have received training and support in the implementation of the policy.

-Equality, Diversity and Inclusion
+Equality, diversity and inclusion

-- We are continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population. - We continue to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base. - Human rights and equality statement has been incorporated into the Council's corporate plans and strategic plans
+We are continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population.

+We continue to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base.

+Human rights and equality statement has been incorporated into the Council's corporate plans and strategic plans.